w-bastien/w-bastien.github.io/_posts/2024-04-22-microsoft-365-getting-started.md

 * Are you sure that the way you work is the best way to do ?
 * Are the tools compatible with the way you work ?

-# Entra ID
+# Governance

-1. Define a naming convention for your group, I always tend to do something like that : \[Product]\*-\[SubProduct]-\[Environment]\*-\[Scope]-\[Name].
+Define a naming convention for your group, I always tend to do something like that : \[Product]\*-\[SubProduct]-\[Environment]\*-\[Scope]-\[Name].
 So the final result can be : Entra-Licences-PRD-Group-M365E5-Full or Intune-Exception-PRD-Allow-USB-Key.

 Also i'm using camel case.

+# Risk and Security

-2. Create an emergency account with the global admin permission, this account should be excluded from all conditional access policy it should be strongly monitored and have a strong password
+1. Create an emergency account with the global admin permission, this account should be excluded from all conditional access policy it should be strongly monitored and have a strong password
-3. Create a group that will be excluded from all conditional access policy (Entra-CA-Exclude-From-All)
+2. Create a group that will be excluded from all conditional access policy (Entra-CA-Exclude-From-All)
-4. At least enable the following conditional access policy template, remember to edit them to remove the exclusion of your account and add the emergency account and group to the exclusion :
+3. At least enable the following conditional access policy template, remember to edit them to remove the exclusion of your account and add the emergency account and group to the exclusion :

    * Require multifactor authentication for admins
    * Require multifactor authentication for Azure management
    * Require multifactor authentication
-5. Disable User consent for applications
+4. Disable User consent for applications

+I know that this article is not complete for now, IMO this is the bare minimum you should do when you start